-An attorney and former clerk to a federal appellate judge, Carr has made his mark as a strong advocate of 5th Generation (5G) technology, and for his more controversial view, supported by Elon Musk, that social media companies should not be permitted to censor postings (at least not without clarifying their policies and applying them even handedly).
+While still a commissioner, Carr made his mark early on FCC as a strong advocate of 5th Generation (5G) technology, and for his more controversial view, supported by Elon Musk who owns X, that social media companies should not be permitted to censor postings (at least not without clarifying their policies and applying them even handedly).

 He forthrightly states that such companies are attempting “to drive diverse political viewpoints from the digital town square” (847).
 “These corporate behemoths are not merely exercising market power; they are abusing dominant positions,” he wrote (p.
 847).